 So often times our core values are easily identified through the more difficult times in our life.
 Was it a difficult conversation with a partner?
 For me, I was diagnosed with cancer and I always knew I was resilient but it was that specific experience that made me realize resilience is at my core.
 We all have a defining moment or maybe it’s a series of defining moments in your life where your core values have shown up.

-I hope these helped you identify your core values.
+I hope this helps get you thinking in a direction that perhaps you haven’t yet explored.
 Remember our core values guide our behaviors and provide us with our own compass in how we navigate through life.
 When we honor our core – our foundation – we experience more fulfillment and ease with how we show up in life.